-(R15A0013) ENGINEERING CHEMISTRY
+(R17A0013)ENGINEERING CHEMISTRY

-- 1. To impart the basic concepts and ideas in chemistry, to develop scientific attitudes and enable the students to correlate the concepts of chemistry with the core programmes. - 2.
-Electrochemistry unit give conceptual knowledge about spontaneous processes and how can they be harnessed for producing electrical energy and efficiency of systems.
-Fuel cells which are the alternate energy sources for generating electrical energy on spot and portable applications. - 3.
-Understand various techniques involved in polymerization and application of polymer technology in the area of various engineering fields and manufacturing process of important metallurgical materials.
+- To impart the basic concepts and ideas in chemistry, to develop scientific attitudes and enable the students to correlate the concepts of chemistry with the core programmes. - Electrochemistry unit give conceptual knowledge about spontaneous processes and how can they be harnessed for producing electrical energy and efficiency of systems.
+Fuel cells which are the alternate energy sources for generating electrical energy on spot and portable applications. - Understand various techniques involved in polymerization and application of polymer technology in the area of various engineering fields and manufacturing process of important metallurgical materials.

-UNIT I: Electrochemistry: Conductance - Specific, Equivalent, Molar conductance and their units.
-Applications of Conductance -Conductometric titrations (Acid base and Precipitation titrations); EMF-electrode and electrode potentials; Nernst equation and its applications; Electrochemical cells-Galvanic cell (Daniel cell) and Concentration cell (electrolytic concentration cell); Types of Electrodes-(construction and functioning of Calomel, Quinhydrone and glass electrodes); determination of PH using glass electrode; Potentiometric titrations (Acid Base and Redox titrations); electrochemical series and its applications; Numerical problems.
+UNIT I: Electrochemistry: Conductance - Specific, Equivalent, Molar conductance and their unit, Applications of Conductance-Conductometric titrations (Acid base and Precipitation titrations); EMF-electrode and electrode potentials; Nernst equation and its applications; Electrochemical cells-Galvanic cell (Daniel cell) and Concentration cell (electrolytic concentration cell); Types of Electrodes-(construction and functioning of Calomel, Quinhydrone and Glass electrodes); determination of P^H using glass electrode; Potentiometric titrations (Acid Base and Redox titrations); electrochemical series and its applications; Numerical problems on conductance.

-Batteries: Primary (lithium cells) and secondary cells (Lead-Acid cell and Ni-Cd cell); Fuel cells - Hydrogen -Oxygen fuel cell- construction, functioning, advantages and applications.
+Batteries: Primary (Lithium cells) and Secondary cells (Lead-Acid cell and Ni-Cd cell); Fuel cells - Hydrogen -Oxygen fuel cell and Methanol-Oxygen fuel cell - construction, functioning, advantages and applications.

-Unit II: Corrosion and its Control: Causes and effects of corrosion; Theories of corrosion - Chemical corrosion (oxidation corrosion) & Electrochemicalcorrosion (mechanism of evolution of Hydrogen and Absorption of oxygen); Galvanic corrosion; Factors affecting rate of corrosion - Nature of metal (position of metal in galvanic series, overvoltage, relative areas of anodic and cathodic parts, purity of metal and passivity) and Nature of Environment (temperature, humidity and pH effect)
+Unit II: Corrosion and its Control: Causes and effects of corrosion; Theories of corrosion - Chemical corrosion (oxidation corrosion) & Electrochemical corrosion (mechanism of evolution of Hydrogen and Absorption of oxygen); Galvanic corrosion; Factors affecting rate of corrosion - Nature of metal (position of metal in galvanic series, overvoltage, relative areas of anodic and cathodic parts, purity of metal and passivity) and Nature of environment (temperature, humidity and pH effect)

-Corrosion control methods:Cathodic protection (Sacrificial Anodic and Impressed CurrentCathodic protection).
-Surface coatings: Metallic coatings & methods of application of metallic coatings - hot dipping (galvanization & tinning), cladding, electroplating (Cu plating) and Electroless plating (Ni plating) - advantages of electroless plating.
+Corrosion control methods: Cathodic protection (Sacrificial Anodic and Impressed Current Cathodic protection).
+Surface coatings: Metallic coatings & methods of application of metallic coatings - hot dipping (galvanization & tinning), cladding, electroplating (Cu plating) and Electroless plating (Ni plating) - advantages and applications of electroplating/electroless plating.